-Subject to Mr. Livek's timely execution and non-revocation of a general release of claims following his retirement, and his continued compliance with the terms of the Transition Agreement, Mr. Livek will receive cash severance and healthcare continuation coverage consistent with the terms of the Livek Agreement (described above).
-Effective February 28, 2022, he will no longer have the ability to resign for "good reason" under the Livek Agreement.

-Mr. Livek's outstanding equity awards will remain outstanding and continue to vest or be exercisable (as applicable) in accordance with their terms following his transition to serving as non-executive Vice Chairman, provided that any outstanding PRSUs granted to Mr. Livek in 2019 (i) will not vest upon a change of control, and (ii) will vest in full upon Mr. Livek's separation from service as a member of the Board.
-In addition, the holding requirements for the shares of Common Stock delivered to Mr. Livek under the 2021 RSUs will be deemed satisfied upon his retirement as CEO.
+Subject to Mr. Livek's continued compliance with the terms of the Transition Agreement, which include certain non-competition, non-solicitation and other covenants, he is entitled to receive cash severance and healthcare continuation coverage consistent with the terms of the Livek Agreement (described above).
+Mr. Livek's outstanding equity awards have remained outstanding and continued to vest or be exercisable (as applicable) in accordance with their terms following his transition to serving as non-executive Vice Chairman, provided that any outstanding PRSUs granted to Mr. Livek in 2019 (i) will not vest upon a change of control, and (ii) will vest in full upon Mr. Livek's separation from service as a member of the Board, to the extent they have not already vested by their terms prior to such date.
+In addition, as described above, the holding requirements for the shares of Common Stock delivered to Mr. Livek under the 2021 RSUs terminated upon his retirement as Chief Executive Officer.

-During his service as a non-employee director, Mr. Livek will receive standard non-employee director compensation payable on the same terms as applicable to our other non-employee directors.
+During his service as a non-employee director, Mr. Livek is entitled to receive standard non-employee director compensation payable on the same terms as applicable to our other non-employee directors.
 Finally, we agreed to reimburse up to \$10,000 in attorneys' fees incurred by Mr. Livek in connection with the Transition Agreement.

-Carpenter Change of Control and Severance Agreements
+Curry Change of Control and Severance Agreements

-Mr. Carpenter is party to a change of control agreement and a severance agreement (the "Carpenter Agreements").
-The Carpenter Agreements have a two-year initial term with automatic one-year renewals thereafter, and in the event of a change of control will continue in effect through the longer of the date that is 12 months following the effective date of the change of control or the remainder of the term then in effect.
-The Carpenter Agreements provide that if we terminate Mr. Carpenter without "cause" or Mr. Carpenter resigns for "good reason" (each as described below), then, subject to compliance with certain post-employment covenants and execution and non-revocation of a release of claims in favor of the company, Mr. Carpenter would be eligible to receive (i) all Accrued Amounts; (ii) reimbursement of COBRA premiums (or an equivalent cash distribution if the severance period exceeds the permitted COBRA participation period) for 15 months; and (iii) the following severance payments, depending on the time of termination or resignation:
+Ms. Curry is party to a change of control agreement and a severance agreement entered into in connection with her appointment as our Chief Financial Officer in 2022 (the "Curry Agreements").
+The Curry Agreements have a two-year initial term with automatic one-year renewals thereafter, and in the event of a change of control will continue in effect through the longer of the date that is 12 months following the effective date of the change of control or the remainder of the term then in effect.
+The Curry Agreements provide that if we terminate Ms. Curry without "cause" or Ms. Curry resigns for "good reason" (each as described under the Carpenter Agreements, above), then, subject to compliance with certain post-employment covenants and execution and non-revocation of a release of claims in favor of the company, Ms. Curry would be eligible to receive (i) all Accrued Amounts; (ii) reimbursement of COBRA premiums (or an equivalent cash distribution if the severance period exceeds the permitted COBRA participation period) for 15 months; and (iii) the following severance payments, depending on the time of termination or resignation: